jaheedhaynes/ios-structs-classes-lab/README.md

 jason.name = "Jason"
 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+jason.name will be "Jason"
+It is a variable in the the original class.
+Once  it was equated to edgar, which was equal to Giant() earlier,  then jason.name can be changed to another String

 ## Question 4